 Despite how others view her as someone who is "all work, no play", she still takes an interest in things out of work.

 The "Tree planting day" started in 1971 and hundreds of trees were planted island-wide for this cause.
 The "Tree planting day" still continues up till today.
 In the present day, Singapore wanted to attract and impress tourists with her interest and thus, her dream, Gardens by the Bay was built.
 The domes could house plants from other climates and the outdoor gardens has plants from the tropical region.

-Sir Stamford Raffles (founder of Singapore as a British colony)
+⋆ Sir Stamford Raffles (founder of Singapore as a British colony)

 When she first met him in 1819, she felt both curious and scared because of how different he and his group of men looked.
 The group of men were also speaking in a foreign language she couldn't understand.
 Much to Vanda's surprise, when Sir Stamford Raffles met the Sultan, he switched to their language, Melayu.
 He only visited her from time to time to work on the development of the city but she was amazed by his dream of making her into a thriving port with citizens who were educated.
 She was quite sad when she received news that her founder died in 1826.

-She was introduced to him in 1959, when he came into power as the first Prime Minister of Singapore, who was still a British Crown colony.
-However, she was given the right to self-govern.
+Singapore was introduced her new boss in 1959, when he came into power as the first Prime Minister of Singapore who was still a British Crown colony.
+However, due to the government’s hard work, she was given the right to self-govern.
 In 1962, the government led by him held a referendum for the people to vote for the choice of Singapore being in Malaysia.
-However, the option of "no" wasn't included.
 He finally achieved his goal of freeing Singapore from the British colonial rule in 1963.
-A few days after independence, she merged with Malaya, Sarawak and Sabah a few days later to form Malaysia.
-The days after the merger were horrible for her.
-Both of the countries' bosses never saw eye to eye.
-When she knew that she got expelled from the Federation on 9th August 1965, she was shocked and horrified.
-On that very day, she saw him cry when he had to announce her independence during a live broadcast to her own citizens.
-She was strongly motivated by her citizens and him, who had a passion for serving her people after some time.
-She worked hard to fulfil his expectations and stay true to the promise of a better life for them.
+She merged with Malaya, Sarawak and Sabah a few days later to form Malaysia.

+When she heard the news of her expulsion from the Federation on 9th August 1965 from him, she was shocked and horrified.
+On that very day, she saw him cry when he had to announce her independence during a live broadcast to her people.
+She was strongly motivated by her citizens and him, who had a passion for serving her people.
+Vanda worked hard to fulfil his expectations and stay true to the promise of a better life for them.
 Throughout the years, she saw many good policies and a few controversial ones being carried out by the government led by him.
-When he stepped down as her boss in 1990, she was a little reluctant for him to leave even though she knew that the change was necessary.
+When he stepped down as her boss in 1990, she was a little reluctant for him to leave even though she knew that the change of leadership was necessary.

 She knew that he was mortal but nevertheless, his death on 23rd March 2015 devastated her and her citizens.
 Her current boss, who is his son, declared a national mourning period lasting a week.
 Her citizens actions for her first boss touched her, even though she was very much affected by their emotions.
 She saw him off on 29th March 2015 before he was cremated.